Fragging: Influence

 In the Vietnam War, the threat of fragging caused many officers and NCOs to go armed in rear areas and to change their sleeping arrangements as fragging often consisted of throwing a grenade into a tent where the target was sleeping.
 For fear of being fragged, some leaders turned a blind eye to drug use and other indiscipline among the men in their charge.
 Fragging, the threat of fragging, and investigations of fragging sometimes disrupted or delayed tactical combat operations.
 Officers were sometimes forced to negotiate with their enlisted men to obtain their consent before undertaking dangerous patrols.
+The ultimate effect of fragging in Vietnam was its impact on the functioning of the U.S. Army.
+For every known instance of fragging, there were "many instances of intimidation and threats of fragging" which could convince a commander to behave differently.
+"Once a commander was threatened by or became the actual target of a fragging, his effectiveness and that of the unit involved were severely hampered."
+It "signaled an Army at war with itself."

 The breakdown of discipline, including fragging, was an important influence on the U.S. change to an all-volunteer military in place of conscription.
 The last conscript was inducted into the army in 1973.
 The volunteer military moderated some of the coercive methods of discipline previously used to maintain order in military ranks.